Five Tudor Portraits

 Five Tudor Portraits (1935), by Ralph Vaughan Williams, is a work scored for contralto (or mezzo-soprano), baritone, mixed chorus and orchestra.
-It sets several poems, or extracts from poems, by the 15th/16th-century poet John Skelton, portraying five characters with a mixture of satire, compassion, acerbity and earthy humour.
+It sets several poems, or extracts from poems, by the 15th- and 16th-century poet John Skelton, portraying five characters with a mixture of satire, compassion, acerbity and earthy humour.
 Though acclaimed by critics, it has not been so frequently performed as some of Vaughan Williams' other works.
 In its complete form it lasts about 42 minutes, though the composer also sanctioned the performance of individual movements separately.

 History

 Composition

 Five Tudor Portraits owes its origin to a conversation with Sir Edward Elgar, who suggested that Vaughan Williams set Elinor Rumming; Skelton's metre, he said, was often pure jazz.
 Vaughan Williams selected and began to set texts from Philip Henderson's edition of Skelton's poems for six portraits, eventually rejecting one, Margery Wentworth.
 The poems were treated with much freedom, the composer cutting them down radically (less than one third of Elinor Rumming and Philip Sparrow were used) and sometimes even rearranging the order of the lines.
 By 20 June 1935 he had "rough-finished" the work.